cerner/fhir.cerner.com/content/millennium/r4/financial/charge-item.md

 -----------------------|------------|---------------|-------------------------------------------------------
  `_id`                 | Yes        | [`token`]     | The logical resource id associated with the ChargeItem.

+Notes:

+- When searching by `_id`, only a single ChargeItem id can be passed.

 ### Headers

 <%= headers %>